 Law enforcement & criminal law

-The Professional Provider Caregiver Board was established by IPWSO to provide support, information and a sharing of international knowledge among professional service providers throughout the world.
+The Professional Providers and Caregivers Board was established by IPWSO to provide support, information and to share international knowledge among professional service providers throughout the world.

 In 2008 and again in 2009, IPWSO, with the Regens-Wagner Absberg Centre and Wittekindshof Centre, jointly hosted the first and second specialised Caregivers' Conferences in Herne, Germany.
 These conferences were the brainchild of Pam Eisen, Hubert Soyer, and Norbert Hödebeck-Stuntebeck and at their invitation a group of residential specialists, teachers, and medical specialists met to hammer out a set of Best Practice Guidelines and Standards of Care for those with PWS.